 Categories

-EGFR Lung Cancer Non-Small Cell Lung Cancer Patient Stories Radiation Therapy Surgery Targeted Therapies Treatments
+EGFR Lung Cancer Non-Small Cell Lung Cancer Patient Stories Radiation Therapy Surgery Targeted Therapy The White Ribbon Project Treatments

-Jill F., a dedicated lung cancer advocate from Chicago, discusses her unique journey shaped by profound personal loss and her subsequent diagnosis.
-Her story begins in her youth, with the tragic loss of her grandparents, father, mother, and aunt to cancer, all within a relatively short time frame.
-This significant impact inspired Jill to advocate for lung cancer research and early detection even before her own diagnosis, including through assuming leadership roles at the LUNGevity Foundation.
+A dedicated lung cancer advocate from Chicago, Jill’s story begins in her youth, with the losses of her grandparents, father, mother, and aunt to cancer, all within a relatively short time frame.
+It drove Jill to advocate for lung cancer research and early detection, including through assuming leadership roles at the LUNGevity Foundation.

 Interviewed by: Stephanie Chuang